 Building 25 years

 Office equipment 2 years

 Depot equipment 2, 3 and 5 years

-Leasehold improvements 5 years

 2. Summary of significant accounting policies - Continued

 (d) Intangible assets

 Intangible assets are recorded at cost.
 The Association provides for amortization using the following methods at rates designed to amortize the cost of the intangible assets over their estimated useful lives.
 The annual amortization rate is as follows: